mvolkmann/blog/src/vifm.md

 To start Vifm, enter `vifm`.

+The current directory is identified in the top line.
+A status bar at the bottom displays information about the file or directory under the cursor.
+This includes the read/write/execute permissions, owner:group,
+size, and last modified date and time.

 Vifm displays two panes by default that are views of two directories.
 This makes it easy to copy and move files between directories.
 These directories can be specified as